 July 12, 2007 | General

 Annapolis, Maryland, USA – One of Canada’s largest and busiest airports has selected Opti-Fi Networks, Ltd. to provide the passengers in its terminal with public wireless Internet access.

 “We are excited to offer our passengers advanced Internet services,” states Edmonton Airports President and CEO, Scott Clements.
 “Information today is exchanged at such a rapid pace, and providing wireless Internet access for our passengers ensures they can access information when they need to.
-Business travelers waiting for a flight can connect to the Internet and keep current on important matters as they develop.”
+Business travellers waiting for a flight can connect to the Internet and keep current on important matters as they develop.”

 Opti-Fi is a leading provider of host-neutral wireless Internet at North American airports.
 It provides a fully managed public 802.11b wireless access service with roaming, as well as private, wireless capability for the airport and for the businesses on-site.
 Because the Opti-Fi managed service is host-neutral, airports retain complete control over their own wireless assets and frequency spectrum.

 “The Edmonton International installation has begun with a site survey and network design,” stated Tim Barrett, President of Opti-Fi Networks.
 “We expect to launch the public wireless access in mid-summer, which is a busy travel time in Alberta.”
 Opti-Fi will deploy a dual-use wireless infrastructure throughout the Edmonton terminal.
 Travelers with 802.11b wireless-equipped computers and other devices will be able to subscribe to the public system as soon as it is operational.
 The airport will have private wireless access at the same time.
 Opti-Fi Networks will maintain the dual-use system after installation, providing 24/7 on-call support.